 - If you are transporting hazardous or dangerous products, there are various guidelines you need to meet.
 If you think they may be classified as dangerous, contact the Department for Transport's Dangerous Goods Branch.

-- If your products are expensive or you are shipping your product by sea, you may want to consider some for of insurance.
-This will come in the form of goods-in-transit or marine insurance, and is paid for either by the buyer or the seller, depending on what the terms of trade are.
+- If your products are expensive or you are shipping your product by sea, you may want to consider some form of insurance.
+This will come in the form of goods-in-transit or marine insurance and is paid for either by the buyer or the seller, depending on what the terms of trade are.
 If you think insurance is necessary, make sure you have agreed on the terms with your supplier or customer to avoid confusion.